lirongyuan/lirongyuan/README.md

 - Presented at an Indiana MAA Section meeting.
 - Presented at the Rose-Hulman Undergraduate Math Conference (best presentation award finalist).

-#### Hobbies

-- 📚 I’m currently learning the design decisions of specific operating systems.
-- ⛰️ I like to go on hikes and explore my surroundings.
-- 🗣️ I am a club officer at a local toastmasters club and attend weekly meetings.
-- 🎥 I like to watch movies and write reviews.

 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...